Peter Lam: Lai Sun Dining & Restaurants

-In 2008, Peter Lam established Lai Sun Dining, a Hong-Kong based hospitality group.
+In 2008, Lam established Lai Sun Dining, a Hong-Kong based hospitality group.
 The group owns and operates high-end culinary concepts locally and abroad.
 Their portfolio currently encompasses 9 Michelin Stars across 17 brands and 24 outlets, including 3 Michelin Starred 8½ Otto e Mezzo Bombana, China Tang, the China Club, Beefbar, and Cipriani Hong Kong.

 Global Fair Development Limited

-In May 2021, Liber Research Community released a report, which included information stating that Lam is a company director at Global Fair Development Limited, a company which allegedly colluded with indigenous villagers to buy small house policy ding rights and illegally develop them.
+In May 2021, Liber Research Community released a report, which included information stating that Lam was a company director at Global Fair Development Limited, a company which allegedly colluded with indigenous villagers to buy small house policy rights and illegally develop them.

 Personal life

-Peter's father, Lim Por-yen, died in 2005 at the age of 90.
-He had 8 children, including Peter Lam Kin-ngok, Pearl Lam, Lam Kin-hong 林建康, and Lam Kin-ming 林建名 who died on January 8, 2021, due to lymphoma.
+Lam's father, Lim Por-yen, died in 2005 at the age of 90.
+He had 8 children, including Peter Lam Kin-ngok, Pearl Lam, Matthew Lam Kin-hong 林建康, and Lam Kin-ming 林建名 who died on January 8, 2021, due to lymphoma.

-Peter married Taiwanese actress Hsieh Ling-Ling 謝玲玲 in 1980, the couple had five children- Lester, Emily, Evelyn, Eleanor and Lucas, where Eleanor (林心兒) and Lucas are mixed twins.
-However, due to Lam's dissolute, the couple had filed for divorce in 1993, after two years the couple officially divorced.
+Lam married Taiwanese actress Hsieh Ling-Ling 謝玲玲 in 1980, the couple had five children, Lester, Emily, Evelyn, Eleanor, and Lucas; Eleanor (林心兒) and Lucas are fraternal twins.
+The couple filed for divorce in 1993; after two years the couple officially divorced.

-Hsieh Ling-Ling and Peter's eldest son, Lester Lam 林孝賢 who graduated from Northeastern University in the United States is currently the executive director and CEO of Lai Sun Group.
+Hsieh Ling-Ling and Peter's eldest son, Lester 林孝賢, who graduated from Northeastern University in the United States, is currently the executive director and CEO of Lai Sun Group.
 In one interview, Lester stated that he admired his father and spoke about how to manage a family business so that he can be considered as the successor of the future Lai Sun Group.

 Their eldest daughter, Emily Lam-Ho 林恬兒, graduated with a double degree from the University of Southern California in 2006 and a double masters from Columbia University in New York City in 2016.
 Emily is the CEO and founder of Empact28, director of business development at Sing Tao Daily News Corporation, and the CEO and co-founder of EcoDrive.
 She married Kent Ho, son of Charles Ho, in 2014.

-In 2000, Lam's then-girlfriend Monica Chen Yi-ping 陳浥萍, a model, socialite, and businesswoman from Taiwan, gave birth to their baby daughter Lyann Lam 林利兒.
-Lyann Angelique Lam is his youngest child.
-When news of their split broke, Peter and Monica issued a joint public statement pleading with the public to offer space and privacy out of respect for their daughter's young age.
+In 2000, Lam's then-girlfriend Monica Chen Yi-ping 陳浥萍, a model, socialite, and businesswoman from Taiwan, gave birth to their baby daughter Lyann Angelique Lam 林利兒, his youngest child.
+When news of their split broke, Lam and Chen issued a joint public statement pleading with the public for space and privacy out of respect for their daughter's young age.
 She has maintained a relatively private lifestyle despite media interest.

 Politics & public positions

 Hong Kong Tourism Board

-Peter was appointed the Chairman of the Hong Kong Tourism Board (HKTB) for three years from April 1, 2013, to March 31, 2016, succeeding James Tien Pei-chun.
+Lam was appointed the Chairman of the Hong Kong Tourism Board (HKTB) for three years from April 1, 2013, to March 31, 2016, succeeding James Tien Pei-chun.
 He was further re-appointed the Chairman for three years from April 1, 2016, to March 31, 2019.